+6.5.
 The role of spatiotemporal information

 So far we have explicitly ignored spatiotemporal information such as the position and velocity of candidate objects.
-As mentioned, such information is definitely important to perceived object identity, and in fact probably dominates over featural information when the two are counterposed (Johnston & Pashler, 1990; Nissen, 1985).
+As mentioned, such information is definitely important to perceived object identity, and in fact probably dominates over featural information when the two are counterposed (again see Johnston & Pashler, 1990; Nissen, 1985, admittedly in very different methodological settings from here).
 How might this type of information be integrated into our framework?

 In our view, spatiotemporal information can be integrated into the framework we have developed above in a very seamless way by observing that spatiotemporal factors do not influence observers' object assignments, as it were, directly, but rather only via observers' expectations about them.
 That is, a spatiotemporal feature such as the object's position can be regarded as just another type of feature, in no way qualitatively distinct from other types of properties, except that the observer has particularly strong subjective expectations about its value.
 As in the theory so far, such subjective expectations express themselves via the evolution function Ψ .
-For example a strong expectation that objects ought to be stationary would be represented by a very tight (low-variance) distribution $\Psi(\Delta \mathbf{x})$ (with x representing spatial position).
-Similarly, a strong expectation that objects move in straight paths would be expressed as a very tight distribution $\Psi(\Delta \mathbf{v})$ (with v representing velocity).
-These expectations can be integrated into the evolution function Ψ simply by considering its domain to be the full feature-change space ΔF viewed as including spatiotemporal feature change as well as featural factors.
+For example a strong expectation that objects ought to be stationary would be represented by a very tight (low-variance) distribution $\Psi(\Delta \mathbf{x})$ (with \mathbf{x} representing spatial position).
+Similarly, a strong expectation that objects move in straight paths would be expressed as a very tight distribution $\Psi(\Delta \mathbf{v})$ (with \mathbf{v} representing velocity).
+These expectations can be integrated into the evolution function Ψ simply by considering